 - General state-run Studienkollegs: free of charge and either affiliated to a public university and a ministry or directly subordinate to a science ministry.
-The assessment test (Feststellungsprüfung) is carried out by the Studienkollegs; on passing the test, applicants are awarded an HZB that is valid throughout Germany. - State-run Studienkollegs for specific federal states: they are also state-run Studienkollegs at public universities with free courses.
-However, the HZB thereby awarded is only valid for applications to universities in the respective federal state. - Church-run Studienkollegs: independent Studienkollegs sponsored by the church, whose final examination is state accredited and results in an HZB that is valid throughout Germany.
+The assessment test (Feststellungsprüfung) is carried out by the Studienkollegs; on passing the test, applicants are awarded an HZB that is valid throughout Germany. - State-run Studienkollegs for specific federal states: they are also state-run Studienkollegs at public universities with free courses.4 However, the HZB thereby awarded is only valid for applications to universities in the respective federal state. - Church-run Studienkollegs: independent Studienkollegs sponsored by the church, whose final examination is state accredited and results in an HZB that is valid throughout Germany.
 The courses are free of charge. - Private Studienkollegs: they offer fee-based preparation for the assessment test.
 Some are state accredited, meaning that participants can take the assessment test (Feststellungsprüfung) directly at the centre.
 In the case of other private Studienkollegs, the assessment test must be taken on request at state-run Studienkollegs or as part of examinations held by the official educational administration.
-Several private Studienkollegs are affiliated to certain private or state universities and, in some cases, only prepare candidates for admittance to a particular university.
+Several private Studienkollegs are affiliated to certain private or state universities and, in some cases, only prepare candidates for admittance to a particular university.5

 Besides these forms of Studienkolleg, other developments can be seen in terms of preparatory courses for international applicants.
-Preparatory courses have been established in applicants' home countries in cooperation with both state and private Studienkollegs.
-Moreover, options for online courses are being explored, not merely to prepare candidates for their studies but also to enable them to take the assessment test in their home country.
-The studies but also to enable them to take the assessment test in their home country.
+Preparatory courses have been established in applicants' home countries in cooperation with both state and private Studienkollegs.6 Moreover, options for online courses are being explored, not merely to prepare candidates for their studies but also to enable them to take the assessment test in their home country.7